 Hong Kong Central Library

 We love this library and for good reason!
 It’s always a must-visit on every Hong Kong bucket list.
 Other than the impressive collection of books, multimedia resources and newspapers, this has a toy library as well, for those looking for a play area for little ones.

-Though the Central Library is now the most impressive public library in Hong Kong, the Hong Kong City Hall Library has history behind it, being built in 1962.
+Established in 1962, the Hong Kong City Hall Library has a history behind it.
 Though often associated with official registrations, the City Hall Public Library is surprisingly warm and cosy, especially its children’s reading corner.

-With so many schools around, this is a popular stop for students, teachers and parents living and working in Kowloon.
-If you haven’t visited this yet, it’s another one to strike off your bucket list in Hong Kong.
+With so many schools around, Kowloon Public Library is a popular stop for students, teachers and parents living and working in Kowloon.
+If you haven’t visited yet, it’s another one to strike off your bucket list in Hong Kong.